abhinav4961/abhinav4961/README.md

 **⚙️ Hi there**

 I'm Abhinav, a learner-developer from India.
-I like building things, breaking them, and understanding how they work.

-My interests include programming, security, and Linux, and I enjoy exploring new technologies through hands-on projects.
+My interests include programming, security, and Linux, and I enjoy exploring new technologies.

 **🛠️ Technical Skills**
 - **Programming Languages:** Python, HTML, CSS, C